objectliteral/multivents/README.md

 Because every part of your application will have access to public channels, they and their events can not be silenced or locked.

-## Compatability
+## Compatibility

-There have been no tests so far, determining this library's compatability with JavaScript execution environments.
+There have been no tests so far, determining this library's compatibility with JavaScript execution environments.

 ## License